-Inspiredspaces Tameside (Holdings1) Ltd and Inspiredspaces Tameside (Holdings2) Ltd - The Fair values of both Inspiredspaces Tameside (Holdings1) Ltd and Inspiredspaces(Holding 2) Ltd were understated by £2.8m and £5.2m respectively during the accounting period 2018/19.
-Adjustment were made to the 2018/19 amounts to show the correct valauations.
-This change in fair value is recognised in the Financial Instruments Revaluation Reserve.
+Inspiredspaces Tameside (Holdings1) Ltd and Inspiredspaces Tameside (Holdings2) Ltd - The Fair values of both Inspiredspaces Tameside (Holdings1) Ltd and Inspiredspaces(Holding 2) Ltd are unchanged in year.

 MAG - The Council's shareholding in Manchester Airport Group (MAG) remains at 3.22%.
 These shares are not traded and an external valuation is obtained on behalf of all Greater Manchester Authorities.
 This valuation uses an earnings based method, which takes into account the profitability of the company, assessing its historic earnings and arriving at a view of 'maintainable' or 'prospective' earnings.
-The valuers have advised of a decreased of £22.5m in the fair value of the Council's shareholding during the accounting period from £52.7m at 31 March 2019 to £30.2m at 31

-March 2020.
-The Council receives dividend income from the investment, which is included in Financing and Investment Income and Expenditure.
-It is a key item of income in the Council's Medium Term Financial Strategy and as such, the Council is highly unlikely to dispose of its shareholding.
+The valuers have advised of an increase of £1.800m in the fair value of the Council's ordinary shareholding during the accounting period.
+Ordinarily, the Council would receive dividend income from the investment, which is included in Financing and Investment Income and Expenditure.
+However, no dividend income was received in 2020/21 as a result of the ongoing Covid-19 pandemic.
+The Council remains highly unlikely to dispose of its shareholding.